Optional web components

 Progressive enhancement #

-I found out the best way to reconcile this web component with a version of this website served without JavaScript was to initialize it this way:
+I found that the best way to reconcile this web component with a version of this website served without JavaScript was to initialize it this way:

 <theme-selector